phn1712002/LibraryOptimizer/rules/multi-objective.md

 ## Overview

 This document defines the standards and patterns for creating multi-objective versions of single-objective optimization algorithms in LibraryOptimizer.
-The goal is to enable automatic generation of multi-objective algorithms when new single-objective algorithms are added.
+The system now supports automatic generation of multi-objective algorithms when new single-objective algorithms are added, following the unified coding standards of the library.

 ## Directory Structure